World Dream Bank

-- Egyptian engineers: solar-panel installers tromped through our house this week.
+- Egyptian engineers: solar-panel installers tromped through our house.
 Priests of the new sun-cult!

 - Eavesdrop on the invaders:

-- Yesterday as I wrote my dreams, two friends barged into my room, talking loudly to each other!
+- Yesterday as I wrote my dreams, two friends barged into my room, arguing loudly!
 I listened politely rather than boot them out so I could write.

 - I've had a baffling illness the last few years.
 Is my immune system still trying to identify the invaders?

 - Broken sad statues: one of my dream-sculptures is broken, awaits mending; and three more unfinished figurines gather dust.

 - Shelves shrunk, but not their support brackets: a pun.
 Shelf-support!
 I support myshelf, but myshelf's shrunken.
 Ambitionless!

-- Ignorability: with the mask on, I was visible but they all looked right past.
-Sounds like I sabotage publicity for my art, because I still need obscurity... till I figure something out.
+- Ignorability mask: with it on, I was visible but they all looked right past me.
+Dream hints I sabotage publicity for my art because I need obscurity till I figure out... something.
 But what?

-- Animal mask: Egyptian gods are animal-headed, so I'm donning the aspect of a god.
-But unicorns aren't Egyptian--an outsider god.
+- Animal head: Egyptian gods are, so I'm donning the aspect of a god.
+But unicorns aren't Egyptian--an outsider god?

 - Celibacy/horniness?
 After a big romantic drama exhausted me last year, I haven't been dating or even looking hard.

 - Healing?
-Unicorns were healers; is dream-me my immune system, trying to get a lock on invading disease organisms (West Nile virus?)
+Unicorns were healers; is dream-me my immune system, trying to get a lock on invading disease organisms (Egyptians!
+West Nile virus?)

 - Impossibility?
-Peter S. Beagle's Last Unicorn found most people saw her as an ordinary mare; they would not see her impossible horn.
-I've experienced that; I was a child prodigy, and some folks just went blind when I did the impossible.
+Peter S. Beagle's Last Unicorn found most people saw her as an ordinary mare; they would not see her horn or hear her speak.
+I empathized: I was a child prodigy, and many adults just went deaf/blind if I said/did the impossible.

 - "Forgotten beast": in Patricia McKillip's The Forgotten Beasts of Eld, Sybel grows up orphaned, managing a zoo for orphaned myths.
 She barely sees herself as human till she must shelter a baby.
 My unicorn mask is like Sybel's alienation--but mine's removable!
 Encouraging.

 - Finish those sculptures!

-- Defend my personal time and space--for dreamwork and otherwise.
+- Defend my personal space and time--I've been too polite.